catholicism

 Haydock Catholic Commentary on 1 John 5:7 Members Public

-The following excerpt is from John Haydock’s Catholic Commentary on the Holy Bible on 1 John 5 5:7.
+The following excerpt is from Haydock’s Catholic Commentary on the Holy Bible on 1 John 5 5:7.
 It was compiled by the late Rev. Fr.
 George Leo Haydock.
 The commentary can be accessed online: Haydock Commentary Online.
 All emphasis will be mine.
 Ver.
-7. There are three
+7. There are three that

 Sam Shamoun